Is Pet Insurance Worth It

 Feline kidney diseaseN/A$1,300

-Most times, pet conditions are determined to be hereditary, which can increase the cost of health care.
+Most times pet conditions are determined to be hereditary and it can increase the cost of health care.
 For this reason, getting pet insurance may be worth it to help with these bills.

 How Much Does Pet Insurance Cost?

-The average pet insurance coverage costs about $528 for dogs, while it costs $360 for cats.
+The average pet insurance coverage costs about $528 for dogs while it costs $360 for cats.
 It is quite affordable to get for your pet.
-The table below shows the age-related costs of pet insurance annually and monthly.
+The table below shows the age costs of pet insurance annually and monthly.

 Using these costs, you can determine if it is worth it to get pet insurance coverage for your pet.
-However, depending on factors like location, pet breed, pet’s gender, and pet’s age, pet insurance costs will be different for most pet insurance companies.
+However, depending on factors like location, pet’s breed, pet’s gender, and pet’s age, pet insurance costs will be different in most pet insurance companies.

 What Does Pet Insurance Cover?